top of page

 Adaptive

-At time of eligibility, you can choose Connections as your service provider to ensure you receive one of our highly trained therapists to work with your child and family.
+Yes!
+At the time of eligibility and registration, you will be able to designate Connections as your service provider to ensure you receive one of our highly trained therapists to work with your child and family.

 Developmental Delay